 Examines the biophysical, psychosocial, culture, intellectual, and spiritual nature of health and illness within families.
 Forces for health or illness, dynamics of family health, and helping relationships with families are explored.
+1 to 5 credit hours

 NURS 7060 Directed Study in Nursing